 Their work is also found in the permanent collections of the Museum of Modern Art New York, the Victoria & Albert Museum London, the Maxine & Stuart Frankel Foundation for Art Detroit, the YUZ Foundation Shanghai, and the Los Angeles County Museum of Art LA.

 All individual artworks have the ability to transform spaces.
-The confined parameters of a museum or a gallery does not always do justice to a body of work, rather it often comes to its potential in the public sphere or through architecture.
-DRIFT brings people, space and nature on to the same frequency, uniting audiences with experiences that inspire a reconnection to our planet.
+However, the confined parametres of a museum or a gallery does not always do justice to a body of work.
+Rather, architecture or the public sphere can often help it to reach its potential.
+DRIFT brings people, space and nature on to the same frequency, inspiring audiences to reconnect to our planet.

 Studio Job is a ground-breaking art and design studio based in the Netherlands and Milan.
 Led by Job Smeets (b.1969), a pioneer of contemporary conceptual and sculptural art and design, he founded Studio Job in 1998 in the renaissance spirit, combining traditional and modern techniques to produce once-in-a-lifetime objects.
 Smeets leads a team of highly talented craftspeople to produce art pieces, projects and products in their atelier in the Netherlands.
 The studio works across art, interiors and product design with a vast range of high profile clients, galleries, and brands.